 RCD’s are designed to isolate (turn off) when an active (live) conductor detects earth (Object or person) in a split millisecond to potentially save you from electrocution.

-These are a life saving device which has been around for a number of years and under current building code are required to be installed on all lighting and power circuits.
+These are a life saving device which has been around for many years and under current building code are required to be installed on all lighting and power circuits.

 They are generally installed in your switchboard in replacement of circuit breakers and are easily identified by having a small pushbutton on the face for testing.